ZhenyingZhu/StudyNotes/ASP.md

 They are all middlewares.
 Orders matter (Order is so call Pipe). `UseDefaultFiles` need come before `UseStaticFiles()`.

+### What Is HTML

+HTML != XML

+- HTML is not case sensitive.
+- Some HTML elements need always use a closing tag instead of self-closing.

+### HTML Basics

+HERE

 ## ASP.NET Web API

 Use HTTP methods.